 What Can You Do With a Bachelor in Social Work?

-While a BSW prepares students to work as social workers, graduates can specialize in different areas such as child and family social worker, school social worker, public welfare social worker, and more.
+While a BSW prepares students to work as social workers, graduates can specialize in different areas such as /child-and-family-social-worker/">child and family social worker, school social worker, public welfare social worker, and more.

 Social workers earn median annual salaries above $50,000, according to the BLS.
 Put simply, these professionals help people solve problems.
 This means that they take on many different roles and responsibilities.
 They connect clients with resources, respond to crisis situations, report child abuse and neglect, and take care of their clients' case files.
 They may also work with individuals in the criminal justice system or those dealing with addiction and substance abuse.